SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/06-Deleting-Data-And-Structures.md

 Deleting all data in a table is called **truncating**.

-Both of these actions cannot be **undone** so use with caution!
+Both of these actions cannot be **reversed**, so use with caution.

 ## Dropping and Truncating

+These are some examples of deleting data in a database:

-To delete all the entries in a table:
+- Deleting all the entries in a table

 ```Java
 TRUNCATE TABLE `employees`;
 ```

-To drop a table - delete data and structure:
+- Dropping a table

 ```Java
 DROP TABLE `employees`;
 ```

-To drop the entire databases:
+- Dropping an entire database

 ```Java
 DROP DATABASE `soft_uni`;